Porting & optimization

 Now we present some guidelines which could help deduce a performance issue.

 • Cache discrepancy with Nvidia GPUs - While MI250X cards offer very large HBM throughput and a low amount of cache with large throughput, Nvidia cards offer large amount of cache (> 40 MiB).
 Kernel doing lots of random access operations may find AMD GPU less performant.
+On CDNA3, kernels able to use caches can get crazy L1 and L2 throughput.

 • NUMA bindings - MPI task, CPU core and GPUs need to be appropriately mapped to each others to reduce inter-ship communication.
 See the Proper binding, why and how paragraph.